tangluo2018/DLIB_FOR_ANDROID/README.md

 A Android app demo with dlib face recongnition

 ## Build & Install
 * Git pull the source code and import into AndroidStudio as a Android project, then you can build it in the AndroidStudio IDE.

+* Edit file local.propertise to set your own ndk.dir and sdk.dir

 * Connect your Android device to the PC, build the project and the app demo will be installed into your device automatically.